Annytomica/memory_game/README.md

 NB: This throws a TypeError to the console when array is empty as it recognises hiddenAnimalAllocator function would return undefined if called.
 This is not an issue as that function is never called when the array is empty and game play is unaffected.

 ### Unfixed
+- occassionally an animal is not removed from the active card array after being matched.
+It is not clear why this occurs as the function works 99% of the time.
+It happens when cards are being clicked extremely quickly.
+No error is thrown to console if this happens.

 ## Deployment
 The site was deployed to GitHub pages using the recommended process.